-Kristiina Huttunen is research professor in the Local Public Finance and Provision of Public Services research team.
+Kristiina Huttunen is Associate Professor at the Department of Economics at Aalto University and Research Professor at VATT.
 She specialises in labour economics.
 Her research covers a broad spectrum of how various economic shocks – such as job loss – effects worker’s careers, and their decisions on whether to have children or to relocate.
 Other areas of her research include the effects that child home care allowances have on mothers’ careers and children’s development, as well as the impact that entry to post-compulsory education has on a young person’s risk of exclusion and criminality.

 Prior to VATT Kristiina was at the Aalto University School of Economics where she worked as an Academy of Finland Research Fellow (since 2014) and as post-doctoral researcher (2011-2014).
 She has also worked as Senior Researcher at the Labour Institute for Economic Research (2007-2010) and, before that, as Post-Doctoral Research Fellow at the Department of Economics in Uppsala University (2005-2007).